A fast direct solver for two-dimensional transmission problems of elastic waves: Introduction

-This shortcoming of the iterative solvers under this discretization method can be overcome by using fast direct solvers.
+As an alternative for solving the problem under this discretization scheme, fast direct solvers are appealing.
+Some of the shortcomings of the iterative solvers can be overcome by utilizing fast direct solvers \cite{martinsson2019book}.
 In this work, we limited our scope to two-dimensional problems.
 This is because, while the discretization methods discussed in this work are applicable in both two and three dimensions, constructing a fast direct solver is significantly harder in three dimensions than in two dimensions.
 Fast direct solvers for solving three-dimensional problems have been proposed \cite{Greengard2009fast, chaillat2017theory, rong2019fast, sushnikova2023fmm, ma2024inherently}, but they are still under development.
 The primary challenge lies in approximating the off-diagonal blocks of the discrete system's coefficient matrix to a structured low-rank form and integrating this into a fast direct solver.
 In three dimensions, strong admissibility \cite{minden2017recursive} for low-rank approximation is required, and its incorporation into fast direct solvers remains an active area of research.
 Fortunately, this issue is mitigated in two dimensions, as low-rank approximation based on weak admissibility works effectively.
 Weak admissibility means that, when we evaluate interactions between cells in a binary tree structure introduced into a computational region, all interactions between different cells are approximated as low rank.
+Conversely, strong admissibility approximates only far-field interactions between different cells to low rank, leaving near-field interactions dense.